-Amla is a extra conditioning powder for your hair and scalp that is also used on skin.
+Amla is an extra conditioning powder for your hair and scalp that is also used on the skin.
 Amla (Indian Gooseberry) is a fruit.
 Phyllanthus emblica or Indian Gooseberry has been used for thousands of years.
 It has many names and comes from many places.
 It is called Amla, aavalaa, amlaki, nellikka, usin, amala, mak kham bom.

-It can be added it to indigo to give you extra shine and curl or used on its own as a conditioning agent.
+It can be added to indigo to give you extra shine and curl or used on its own as a conditioning agent.

-1. Mix with enough warm water to make a pudding like paste and apply to hair.
+1. Mix with enough warm water to make a pudding-like paste and apply to hair.
 Leave on for 15 – 60 minutes.
 Use as often as you like.